redhat2010/Cardgame-War/README.md

 Automatic simulation of the card game War

-Uses code from my CardGames repository and pygame
+Uses code from my DeckOfCards repository and pygame

 ## Rules
 Both players draw a card from their deck, and the values are compared.
 Whichever player has the higher value gets both cards in their discard pile.